Tracardi/tracardi-api/docs/flow/actions/join_output_payloads.md

 }
 ```

-If the connections are not named then data form incommin connection will be copied available under the connection id
+If the connections are not named then data form incoming connection will be copied available under the connection id
 key.

 # Merged data output reshaping